SAP/spartacus-docs/_pages/contributing/definition-of-done.md

 ## Accessibility

 The UI of the feature complies with the Accessibility success criteria that are defined for the given released version.
 This includes writing [accessibility end-to-end tests]({{ site.baseurl }}{% link _pages/contributing/a11y-e2e-tests.md %}).
 For more information, see [Accessibility Best Practices]({{ site.baseurl }}{% link _pages/dev/accessibility/best-practices/a11y-best-practices.md %}).

+## Browser Compatibility

+At minimum, manual happy path test of new feature is successful and there are no significant layout issues in the following browsers:
+- Chrome 87.0.4280
+- Firefox 86.0
+- Safari 14.0.1
+- Edge 88.0.705.63

+Version numbers subject to change periodically.
+Internet Explorer not officially supported.

+## Device Compatibility

+New feature must be compatible with major mobile devices in the marketplace.
+Manual happy path test must pass with:
+- iPhone 7, 10, X ,11 (at least one)
+- iOS tablet (any)
+- Android mobile phone (i.e. Samsung Galaxy)
+- Android tablet (any)

+In the case, devices are not available, simulations with browser tools should be used instead.
+Devices subject to change periodically based on market conditions.

 ## End-To-End Tests are Passing